evelinawahlstrom/whiteboard-challenge/README.md

 ## What this project is about :woman_technologist:

-I made this repository with the aim of helping people prepare for whiteboard (code) challenges. <br/>
+I made this repository with the aim of helping junior developer prepare for whiteboard (code) challenges. <br/>
-The repo includes some of the most common coding challenges for a junior developer + some of the ones I encountered when applying for my first job.
+The repo includes some of the most common coding challenges for a junior developer (according to a link below <br/>
++ some of the tasks I encountered when applying for my first job as a junior developer.

 - Each .js file is divided into a task
 - In each task I break down the task by:
   - 1. Understanding the challenge